ra559/cis106/_labs/lab8.md

       2. Cylinders
       3. Horsepower
    2. Create the header for every column/field.
 Use an echo command to generate and save this string to a file called `Honda3.csv`: `model,cylinders,hp`
-   3. Use awk to print the 1st, 3rd, and 5th fields of the `honda_fixed.csv` file.
+   3. Use awk to print the 1st, 3rd, and 5th fields of the `honda2.csv` file excluding the first line, and with commas after every field.
-   4. Notice that we lose the comma in the output so you will need to modify the awk command to also print commas after every value.
-   5. Now let's use sed to clean up the CSV:
+   4. Now let's use sed to clean up the CSV:
       1. Pipe the output of the previous awk command to sed to replace every “` , `” with “`,`”
       2. Pipe the previous command to another sed command to replace “`Honda `“with “`Honda_`”
       3. Append the output to `Honda3.csv`
 4. In a separate terminal, install the command bat
-5. Now use batcat to display the csv file
+5. Now use `batcat` to display the csv file
    1. **Note**: *`batcat` is an improved version of cat that gives us syntax highlighting.*

 > **Take a screenshot showing the commands that you used to answer the question and another screenshot showing the output of batcat**